-Since 1992, Jim has supervised 70 graduate students and employed 57 graduates, published 75 scientific articles, presented over 130 conference abstracts, written 35 technical reports and secured over $3.8 million in research funds.
-His research has been funded by the Automotive Partnership Canada and the United States Council for Automotive Research (USCAR), the Natural Sciences and Engineering Research Council of Canada (NSERC), The Centre of Research Expertise for the Prevention of Musculoskeletal Disorders (CRE-MSD), AUTO21 Network of Centres of Excellence, Canadian Foundation of Innovation and various automotive manufacturers.
-He has consulted for many companies across the manufacturing, health care, technology and energy sectors.
+Dr. Potvin is an author of the Liberty Mutual Manual Materials Handling (LM-MMH) Equations, the Maximum Acceptable Effort (MAE) Equation, the Arm Force Field method, the Recommended Cumulative Recovery Analysis, and HandPak and BakPak software packages, among many other contributions to ergonomics practice.
+Since 1992, he’s supervised 72 graduate students and employed 75 graduates, published over 90 scientific articles, presented over 130 conference abstracts, written over 40 technical reports and secured over $3.8 million in research funds.
+His research was funded predominantly by Ford Motor Company, but also by the Automotive Partnership Canada and the United States Council for Automotive Research (USCAR), the Natural Sciences and Engineering Research Council of Canada (NSERC), The Centre of Research Expertise for the Prevention of Musculoskeletal Disorders (CRE-MSD), AUTO21 Network of Centres of Excellence, Canadian Foundation of Innovation and various automotive manufacturers.
+Jim has been providing ergonomics and biomechanics consulting services since 1988, is the owner of Potvin Biomechanics Inc., and has consulted for many companies across the manufacturing, health care, and technology energy sectors.

 - Provide launch ergonomists for manufacturing

 - Experience launching vehicles for major automotive companies since 2003

 - Perform workplace injury risk evaluations

 - use standardized ergonomic tools for task analyses

 - recommend the redesign of hazardous workstations

 - develop corporate ergonomics procedures